sumo47/kotlin_learning/README.md

 * VIEWMODELSCOPE
   - Coroutine scope attached with your View Models.
   - Coroutines in this scope will be cancelled automatically when viewmodel is cleared.
 We don't need to manually cancel the coroutines.
+* LIFECYCLESCOPE -
+ - Coroutine scope attached with lifecycle (Activity or Fragments)
+ - Coroutines in this scope will be cancelled automatically when lifecycle is destroyed.
+We don't need to manually cancel the coroutines.